jeffsuto/dinamiot/README.md

 # Dinamiot
 ![alt text](https://images.pexels.com/photos/3691907/pexels-photo-3691907.png?auto=compress&cs=tinysrgb&dpr=2&h=650&w=940)
-Dinamiot merupakan web dashboard dan web server untuk monitoring perangkat IoT secara realtime.
-Dengan menambahkan perangkat baru di website, pengguna akan mendapatkan endpoint API untuk digunakan sebagai akses perangkat IoT ke web server.
-Pada web ini, setiap perangkat memilki dashboardnya sendiri.
-Terdapat dua kategori untuk komponen perangkat, yaitu komponen dengan jenis analog dan digital, contohnya: Generator memiliki 3 komponen yang akan dimonitoring, yaitu: Suhu (analog), Bahan Bakar (analog), Kipas pendingin (digital).
-Pada dashboard Generator, komponen suhu dan bahan bakar akan ditampilkan dalam bentu Chart Line dan Gauge Chart, sedangkan komponen kipas pendingin akan ditampilkan dalam bentuk panel yang menunjukan status ON atau OFF.
+Dinamiot is a web dashboard and web server for monitoring realtime IoT devices.
+By adding a new device on the website, users will get an API endpoint to be used as an IoT device access to the web server.
+On this website, each device has its own dashboard.
+There are two categories of device components, namely component with analog and digital types, for example: The generator has three components to be monitored are: Temperature (analog), Fuel (analog), cooling fan (digital).
+On the Generator dashboard, the temperature and fuel components will be displayed in the form of a Chart Line and Gauge Chart, while the cooling fan components will be displayed in a panel that shows the status of ON or OFF.

 - [Dinamiot](#dinamiot)
     - [Installation](#installation)